Hustler Club: Early history

 Flynt was discharged from the Navy in 1964 where he had served as a radar operator.
 After this stint in the Navy he worked in manufacturing jobs including one at a General Motors factory in Dayton, Ohio.
 In 1965, with $1,800 in savings, he made a down payment on a bar in one of Dayton's working-class neighborhoods.
 He specifically targeted working class patrons for his new bar by setting up horseshoe stakes and picnic tables and naming it Hillbilly Haven.
-Because of this, Flynt exponentially increased the bar's sales.
+Because of this, Flynt significantly increased the bar's sales.
 By the end of 1965, Flynt was able to buy a second bar, and, the following year, a third.
 Both were similar in approach and customer base to Hillbilly Haven.

 Flynt opened a fourth bar named Whatever's Right.
 He purposely made this bar different from his earlier ventures.
 He sought to make this bar a "more elegant atmosphere" and geared it more to affluent and upscale male patrons.
 The club featured a dance floor and attractive hostesses whose job was to dance with patrons.
 These dancing hostesses were a huge success.
 In 1968, Flynt took this hostess idea a step further by opening the first Hustler Club which features semi-clothed girls.
 He figured that if fully clothed girls resulted in good sales, then semi-clothed girls would make great sales.
 His thoughts were right and the one Hustler Club in Dayton quickly creating a chain of clubs with the same name in Cincinnati, Columbus, Cleveland, Toledo, and Akron.
 Flynt sold his first two bars to focus on his Hustler Clubs and by early 1970, he had eight clubs and 300 employees.